binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Generic

 Your staple practises when it comes to defending against potentially dangerous input are validation and filtering.
 There are cases though when the business requires that input must be accepted that is dangerous yet still valid.
 This is where you will need to implement sanitisation.
 There is a lot more research and thought involved when you need to perform sanitisation, so the first cause of action should be to confirm that the specific dangerous yet valid input is in-fact essential.

-##### What is Validation: {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation}

-Decide what input is valid by way of a white list (list of input characters that are allowed to be received).
-Often each input field will have a different white list.
-Validation is binary, the data is either allowed to be received or not allowed.
-If it is not allowed, then it is rejected.
-This is usually not to complicated to work out what is good, what is not and thus rejected.
-There are a few strategies to use for white listing, such as the actual collection of characters or using regular expressions.

-There are other criteria that you can validate against as well, such as:

-* Field lengths
-* Whether or not something is required
-* Whether or not something is a specific type or in a specific format and many other criteria

-{title="Validation", linenos=off, lang=JavaScript}
-    // The NodeJS module express-form provides validation, filtering
-    // and some light weight sanitisation as Express middleware. var form = require('express-form');
-    var fieldToValidate = form.field;

-    // trim is filtering.
-    fieldToValidate('name').trim().
-    // required is validation.
-    required().
-    // minLength is validation.
-    minLength(2).
-    // maxLength is validation.
-    maxLength(50).
-    // is is validation.
-    is(/^[a-zA-Z ']+$/)
-    // There is no sanitisation here.

-##### What is Filtering:

-When some data can pass through (be received) and some is captured by the filter element (thou shalt not pass).

-##### What is Sanitisation:

-Sanitisation of input data is where the input data whether it is in your white list or not is accepted and transformed into a medium that is no longer dangerous.
-Now it will probably go through validation first.
-The reason you sanitise character signatures (may be more than single characters, character combinations) not in your white list is a defence in depth strategy.
-The white list may change in the future due to a change in business requirements and the developer may forget to revise the sanitisation routines.
-Always think of any security measure as standing on its own when you create it, but standing alongside many other security measures once done.

-You need to know which contexts your input data will pass through in order to sanitise correctly for all potential execution contexts.
-This requires lateral thinking and following all execution paths.
-Both into and out of your application (once rehydrated), being pushed back to the client.
-We cover this in depth below in the ["Example in JavaScript and C#"](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-example-in-javascript-and-csharp) section.

 **Recommendations**